Baked Apple Donut Holes with Honey Glaze

 Instructions

-2. Combine the dry ingredients in a large bowl, and stir to incorporate, being sure to break up any lumps.
+2. Combine the dry ingredients in a large bowl and stir to incorporate, making sure to break up any lumps.

-3. Pour the vinegar into a 1/2 cup measuring cup.
+3. Pour the vinegar into a 1/2-cup measuring cup.
 Add the almond milk until the measuring cup is full.
-Let sit for one minute to ‘curdle’.
-This is a foolproof way of making dairy free buttermilk.
+Let sit for one minute to curdle — this makes a foolproof dairy-free buttermilk.

-6. To make the glaze, whisk together the icing sugar, honey and almond milk.
-Dip each donut hole into the glaze, then place back on the wire rack to let the excess glaze drip off.
+6. To make the glaze, whisk together the powdered sugar, honey, and almond milk.
+Dip each donut hole into the glaze, then place back on the wire rack to let the excess drip off.
 Let the glaze firm up slightly before serving.

 • Category: Baking, Dessert